Here’s a question from a reader who was curious about what options there may be available in sweat-through proof shirts:

 - kleinerts (united states) – they make sweat-through resistant/proof undershirts and polos. they also offer a really strong antiperspirant

-- freshmaxshirts (uk) – they make dress shirts that don’t show sweat marks (i haven’t heard anything about their product, but i know they exist)
+- freshmaxshirts (uk) – they make dress shirts with SmartWeave fabric that don’t show sweat marks (i haven’t heard anything about their product, but i know they exist)

 have you ever tried using an extra strength antiperspirant like kleinerts dry body wipes or sweatblock??